7 Weeks | Mon & Wed, 6:15 - 9:15 p.m. | Median Salary: $33,110

 Q: What type of certification will I be eligible for upon completion of the course?

-A: Upon successful completion of the course and clinical experience you will receive a completion certificate from OCC.
-You will also be eligible to sit for the Technician Certification Exam in Phlebotomy through the American Society of Clinical Pathologists.
+A: Upon successful completion of the course and clinical experience, you will receive a completion certificate from OCC.
+The completion certificate will allow you to obtain local employment.
+Although not required to obtain local employment, you will be eligible to sit for certification through National Health Career Association.

 Q: What if my place of employment is going to pay for me?